 For some market shopping head to Chowrasta Market which has a dry market on the first floor and several clothing and second-hand book stalls on the second.
 It’s also surrounded by lots of great street food options.
 Across the road is the Panang Bazaar which has mainly clothes.

 If you’re in town on a Sunday head to Hin Pop-Up Market which has a local crafts market.
 There are several pop-up stalls selling clothing, jewellery and handicrafts as well as coffee and snacks.
 The space is always open so if you’re there on another day of the week you can head there to check out the street art and grab an excellent coffee and cake at Bricklin Café.

 Best Places to eat in Georgetown

 Ummmm anywhere?
 Georgetown offers the most amazing selection of food choices.
 From street food to high-end Western options and everything in between.
+There are so many great options for places to get great food in Penang.
 Here are some of our favourite places that we found during our stay in Penang.

 Ee beng is an amazing buffet of local vegetarian food and a loaded plate will set you back less than 10 MYR.
 Make sure you try the chilli eggplant!

 The Leaf Healthy House Café is a cute little restaurant serving a delicious range of fresh vegetarian and vegan food at really decent prices.

 Black Kettle has a comprehensive menu of well-made food as well as a bakery section with croissants and bread.